JoshK2/react-components-library-template/README.md

 ## How to run the demo ?

-I made a simple products list for example, to run the project:
+I made a simple products list for example, clone the repo and run the project:

 ```
 npm i